 100% I was.
 I had always heard that it was a good idea and great for injury prevention, however having now been a participant the proof is in the pudding.
 Prior to doing Pilates the longest I trained without injury was about 4 months.
 Since starting, I haven’t had a serious injury yet… touchwood.

 How has pilates assisted in injury management?

 It’s pretty strange but I have become so much more aware of my body and when it needs a little tune up.
 Previously, I would have just kept smashing away, but nowadays it’s a sign I need to do some of the exercises a little more, both in studio and at home.

 Would you encourage other athletes that you train with/coach to incorporate Pilates into their training?

 Of course!
 At least once a fortnight it is something which I try to encourage my athletes to do.
 We all want good performances and sometimes it’s the activities we do after/before training which can provide you with the biggest long term rewards.

-So there you have it, the proof is in the pudding!
+So there you have it, the proof of the pudding is in the eating!